Homotopical commutative rings and bispans

 where $u^{*}$ is evaluation at $\bfone$, \ie{} restriction along $u \colon \{\bfone\} \to \Span(\xF)$.
 Hence $F$ factors as Here the localization $L$ is symmetric monoidal for the localized Day convolution, and $u_{!}$ is symmetric monoidal by \cite{BenMosheSchlank}*{3.6} since $u \colon * \to \Span(\xF)$ is symmetric monoidal. \end{proof}

-Using the universal property of Day convolution, we then immediately get the following description of commutative semirings: \begin{cor} For any presentably symmetric monoidal \icat{} $\cC$, the \icat{} $\CRig(\cC)$ of commutative semirings in $\cC$ is equivalent to the full subcategory of $\Fun_{/\Span(\xF)}^{\txt{LSM}}(\Span(\xF)^{\otimes}, \cC^{\otimes})$ spanned by those lax symmetric monoidal functors whose underlying functors $\Span(\xF) \to \cC$ are commutative monoids. \end{cor} \begin{proof} Since $\CMon(\cC)$ is a symmetric monoidal localization of $\Fun(\Span(\xF), \cC)$, we have a full subcategory inclusion whose image is spanned by the commutative algebras whose underlying object in $\Fun(\Span(\xF), \cC)$ is a commutative monoid.
+Using the universal property of Day convolution, we then immediately get the following description of commutative semirings: \begin{cor} For any presentably symmetric monoidal \icat{} $\cC$, the \icat{} $\CRig(\cC)$ of commutative semirings in $\cC$ is equivalent to the full subcategory of $\FunLSM(\Span(\xF)^{\otimes}, \cC^{\otimes})$ spanned by those lax symmetric monoidal functors whose underlying functors $\Span(\xF) \to \cC$ are commutative monoids. \end{cor} \begin{proof} Since $\CMon(\cC)$ is a symmetric monoidal localization of $\Fun(\Span(\xF), \cC)$, the inclusion naturally acquires the structure of a lax symmetric monoidal functor \cite{GepnerGrothNikolaus}*{3.4}.
+Postcomposition with this then induces a full subcategory inclusion whose image is spanned by the commutative algebras whose underlying object in $\Fun(\Span(\xF), \cC)$ is a commutative monoid, see e.g.~the proof of~\cite{GepnerGrothNikolaus}*{3.6}.
 Moreover, the universal property of Day convolution from \cite{GlasmanDay} (or \cite{HA}*{\S 2.2.6}) identifies commutative algebras in $\Fun(\Span(\xF), \cC)$ with lax symmetric monoidal functors $\Span(\xF)^{\otimes} \to \cC^{\otimes}$. \end{proof}